Finasteride (By mouth)

 Warnings While Using This Medicine:

-- Women who are pregnant or may become pregnant should avoid handling or touching this medicine.
-This medicine can get into the body through the skin and may harm an unborn male baby.
-If any of this medicine gets on the skin of a woman, wash the area immediately with soap and water.
+- This medicine is not for use in women.
+Women who are pregnant should avoid touching or handling this medicine because it can harm an unborn male baby.
+If a pregnant woman gets this medicine on her skin, wash the area immediately with soap and water.

-- Make sure your doctor knows if you have liver disease or severe problems urinating.
+- Tell your doctor if you have liver disease.

 - This medicine will not cure an enlarged prostate problem or male pattern baldness.
 Once you stop using this medicine, the prostate will begin to grow again within a few months and any new hair will be lost within 12 months.